 1.) – People Behaving Badly

-During high school it was cool to be bad, to be the black sheep, oppose society, in this case the parents, teachers, and homework.
-To be the outlaw.
-But then most grow up and comply with society.
+During high school it was cool to be bad, to be the black sheep, oppose society, in this case our parents, the teachers, and homework.

-So you marry that rebel dude or wild gal, bracing for a life of adventure, but the old behavior doesn’t stop.
+Yet you marry that outlaw dude or party gal, bracing for a life of adventure, but the old behaviour doesn’t stop.
 They don’t grow out of it, they never mature.

 2.) – Your Cheating Heart

-Cheating on someone is breaking one of the core sacred vows, this especially if you’re married.
-That once trusting bond is broken forever.
-It then becomes impossible to rebuild.
+Cheating on someone is breaking one of the core sacred vows, especially if you’re married.
+That once trusting bond is then broken forever.

 3.) – Why You So Mad